- Why are site visits valuable?Site visits can be valuable to:

 - Outline expectations: Explain the fund manager’s requirements and expectations relating to environmental and social (E&S) issues.

 - Understand actual risks/impacts: Develop a first-hand understanding of a company’s operations and performance.
 Deepen understanding about which E&S impacts and risks appear to be most significant and what the practical challenges associated with mitigation and/or remedial measures are.

-Assess the implementation of companies’ environmental and social management system (ESMS): Test the implementation of the ESMS and how it is applied in practice.
+- Assess the implementation of companies’ E&S management system (ESMS): Test the implementation of the ESMS and how it is applied in practice.

-Due diligence: During the DD phase site visits can be used to evaluate a company’s compliance with applicable regulations and the fund’s requirements, E&S performance and CCTR.
+- Due diligence: The DD phase site visits can be used to evaluate a company’s compliance with applicable regulations and the fund’s requirements, E&S performance and CCTR.

 2. Preparing for site visits

-E&S Officer: At least for transactions with ‘High’ and ‘Medium-high’ inherent risks.
+- E&S officer: At least for transactions with ‘High’ and ‘Medium’ inherent risks.